Tennessee Valley Healthcare System

 PGY1 and PGY2 Pharmacy Residency Programs

 These Postgraduate Year One (PGY1) and Postgraduate Year Two (PGY2) Pharmacy Residencies located in Nashville and Murfreesboro, Tennessee, provide residents with the skills and knowledge required to enter a contemporary practice environment where they can effectively provide clinical services.
 We, at TVHS, understand the changing face of pharmacy healthcare and strive to prepare our residents for entrance into a competitive job market.
 Be it clinical skills, research, publication, teaching, or leadership, we care about our residents’ future and will prepare each of them for a meaningful career as a pharmacy practitioner.
 For this reason, our PGY1 resident training schedules are customized on a quarterly basis with the resident, considering the resident’s goals, interests, and previous experiences.
 We understand that completing a PGY1 residency is a sacrifice of money and time, and we want our residents to gain the experience needed to prepare them for the next step in their pharmacy career.

-The Ambulatory Care PGY2 residency schedule provides ample opportunities in ambulatory care with the opportunity to work with over 20 clinical pharmacy specialists who run clinics specializing in management of diabetes, hypertension, hyperlipidemia, COPD, heart failure, hepatitis C, dementia, mental health, anticoagulation, and pain management.
+The Ambulatory Care PGY2 residency schedule provides ample opportunities in ambulatory care to work with over 20 clinical pharmacy specialists who run clinics specializing in management of diabetes, hypertension, hyperlipidemia, COPD, heart failure, hepatitis C, dementia, mental health, anticoagulation, emergency medicine, and pain management.
 The specific program schedules for each resident are customized initially based on the resident’s goals, interests, and previous experience.
 We then continually customize the plan throughout the training year at regular intervals based on evolving resident goals and interests as well as training needs determined by preceptor evaluations, resident self-evaluations, and quarterly evaluations by the Residency Leadership Board.
 Longitudinally, residents will be expected to develop, implement, and manage their own primary care pharmacotherapy clinic throughout the PGY2 year and may choose to develop a new outpatient clinic based on the interests of the resident and needs of pharmacy service.
 Other longitudinal opportunities include completion of the teaching certificate program, precepting numerous PGY1 residents and APPE students, leadership opportunities, and completion of a formal research project.
 Our goal is for residents to be able to excel in a variety of clinical practice settings, to be a leader in their future practice site and in the profession, and to be well prepared to achieve board certification in ambulatory care pharmacy.
 Upon satisfactory completion of the program, trainees are awarded a residency certificate.

-The Pain PGY2 residency program is a twelve month, post-graduate training experience composed of 5 core longitudinal experiences including Interdisciplinary Pain Clinic, Specialty Clinics, PACT Pain, and Substance Abuse Treatment Program (SATP).
-Longitudinal experiences include research, pain education class, E-consult service, Inpatient Pharmacy Pain and Acute Detox consult services.
+The Pain PGY2 residency program is a twelve-month, post-graduate training experience with a focus on longitudinal experiences including Comprehensive Pain Clinic, PACT Pain, Substance Abuse Treatment Program (SATP), and Palliative Care.
 There are a host of elective opportunities from which to choose including, Pain Psychology, Pain Procedures, Dialysis, Rheumatology, Neurology, Infectious Disease/HIV, Nephrology, and Hepatology/GI.
 Upon satisfactory completion of the program, trainees are awarded a residency certificate.

 We, at TVHS, take pride in our residents and our residency programs.
 We are at the forefront of pharmacy practice and hope you choose to consider our site as a place to complete your PGY1 or PGY2 residency and begin your pharmacy career.
 Please take a minute and look through this website to learn more about our exciting programs.
 If you have any questions, do not hesitate to e-mail any one of us.